 When forensic nurses are is subpoenaed, the question becomes whether they will testify as fact witnesses or expert witnesses.

 A fact witness is called upon only to verify facts pertinent to the case.
-Expert witnesses, on the other hand, may be asked to tell the court what their expertise leads them to believe in the case at hand.
+Expert witnesses, on the other hand, maybe asked to tell the court what their expertise leads them to believe in the case at hand.

-In its blog post, “Difference Between an Expert Witness and a Regular Witness,” Trials.Laws.com describes a factual witness as “an individual who is knowledgeable towards the facts of the case through a direct participation or observation of the intricacies involved.”
+In its blog post, “Difference Between an Expert Witness and a Regular Witness,” Trials.Laws.com describes a factual witness as “an individual who is knowledgeable towards the facts of the case through direct participation or observation of the intricacies involved.”

 In contrast, expert witnesses are authorized to give their opinion about the case while testifying.
 They may also assist the court to understand the complex technical knowledge that lies at the heart of their testimony, according to the Psychological Center for Expert Evaluations Inc. blog post “Expert Witness vs. Fact Witness.”

 “Doctors and other clinical practitioners, such as forensic psychologists, may find that their testimony sometimes straddles the gray area of fact and expert witness,” according to the article.
 “For example, you may be questioned on what you did and what the subject did, like a fact witness, and then asked to state an opinion like an expert witness.
-For this reason, be sure to consult with the counsel in the case to review your position in the case before you testify.”
+For this reason, be sure to consult with the council in the case to review your position in the case before you testify.”

 Finally, a forensic nurse may be called upon to serve as an expert consultant for the court, for either the defense or the prosecution.
 As a consultant, according to Consolidated Consultants’ blog post, “The Sexual Assault Nurse Examiner (SANE) as Consultant,” a nurse can suggest other experts who might help the case.
 For example, if a strand of hair is collected from the clothing of a rape victim, the SANE consultant can suggest that the prosecution subpoena the lab analyst who sequenced the hair’s DNA.